All posts

 This post has been written considering Cisco CSR1000V running IOS XE 17.03.08a.

-How can a BGP neighborship between two peers be secured from the very beginning?
-To address this need, RFC 8212 was published in July 2017, updating the original RFC 4271A Border Gateway Protocol 4 (BGP-4).
+With this context in mind, how can a BGP neighborship between two peers be secured from the very beginning?
+RFC 8212, published in July 2017, represents one of several efforts to tackle this challenge at the protocol level, updating the original RFC 4271.
 The RFC states the following.

 This specification intends to improve this situation by requiring the explicit configuration of both BGP Import and Export Policies for any External BGP (EBGP) session such as customers, peers, or confederation boundaries for all enabled address families.